What happened in the last episode of Gavin and Stacey?

 There was no point out of the fishing journey

-Followers hoping that the ultimate episode of the sequence would shed some mild on what occurred throughout Bryn and Jason’s mysterious fishing journey had been left disillusioned.
+Followers hoping that the ultimate episode of the sequence would shed some gentle on what occurred throughout Bryn and Jason’s mysterious fishing journey had been left dissatisfied.

 Nonetheless, star Larry Lamb hinted in an interview with Coronary heart that the subject might come up once more within the new particular.

-We’ve compiled every little thing we all know in regards to the fishing journey and a few concepts for what might have occurred.
+We’ve compiled all the pieces we all know in regards to the fishing journey and a few concepts for what might have occurred.

 Gavin & Stacey returns to BBC One on Christmas Day